Isaiah 53:1-12 A Man of Sorrows

 pierced, crushed, beaten, whipped, cut, struck

 There are of course other sets of key words, but these overwhelm the prophecy as well as being closely related to one another.
 Jesus tried to explain this prophecy to prepare His disciples for what was to come.
-The same pattern is repeated today.
-It doesn’t make any sense to me.
+It doesn’t make any sense.
 I see the Christian world wrapped up in trying to know the future and claiming to know the future.
 Many preachers stake their reputations on knowing the future.
 Today prophecy is an obsession for many Christians.
 Why did Jesus’ disciples refuse to listen to the one and only Prophet who knew the future and is able to reveal every detail?
 This tells us a major detail about the time we live in.

 How were Jesus’ disciples deceived?
 Satan used Judas as one of those deceptions.
 Most people look at only one of Judas’ actions.
 How did Judas get to that point?
 We learn another Bible Study lesson called an acted parable when we look at Judas.
-An acted parable is one event pointing to another.
+An acted parable is an event pointing to another event.
 When we see acted parables in the gospels, they are lessons Jesus hoped His disciples would learn from.
 For us they are lessons waiting to be unlocked.

 Jesus’ disciples often talked among themselves when Jesus was off alone praying.
 His disciples discussed the events and lessons of the day.
 For the most part they respected one another’s opinion.
 Each disciple would talk about scripture that came to mind.
 This was the Spirit’s way of teaching.
 When this happened, Judas introduced doubts or changed the subject – which interfered with messages the Spirit was trying to secure in their minds.
 When Judas didn’t agree, he often brought up something the priests of Pharisees asked Jesus and often defended their reason for challenging Jesus.
 Judas was not about to let go of secret desires and ambitions and felt a need to keep the other disciples in line with his goals.
 This led the other disciples to concentrate on the old way of thinking, comparing it to what Jesus taught.
 One devil in the midst of them led to covering up God’s plan of salvation.
 No matter how Jesus explained God’s simple plan of love, the disciples were misled by one man in their midst.
 One demon was able to make Jesus’ disciples second guess everything He told them.
 One person with man made goals and ambitions was able to introduce the an atmosphere of competition up to and including the day Jesus was arrested.
 To a large degree churches today follow the same course.
 Christian websites dive for nickles and pennies thrown their way by Internet search engines like children diving for coins.
 They throw away their dignity and morals for a few pieces of shiny coins like they possess some kind of hypnotic effect.
 What are they thinking?
 Are they betraying Jesus or serving Him?
 The world is full of people like Judas – still believing any form of service will grant them a higher position in His Kingdom.